 We meditate on the concepts such as “ultimate short AH” — and we have Ah-ha moments.

-We abide in unobstructed openess — yet we are, somehow, observing ourselves experience that openess.
+We abide in unobstructed openness — yet we are, somehow, observing ourselves experience that openness.

 There’s more meditation than “teaching” at the retreats, yet we are still exploring.
 Everything seems obscure — yet unobscured.

 The entire point is to remove obscurations, yet we are confronted with teaching ideas such as “Mind is emptiness, and emptiness is also mind.”